Platonic Academy: Plato's Academy

+Later history of the Academy

 Diogenes Laërtius divided the history of the Academy into three: the Old, the Middle, and the New.
 At the head of the Old he put Plato, at the head of the Middle Academy, Arcesilaus, and of the New, Lacydes.
 Sextus Empiricus enumerated five divisions of the followers of Plato.
-He made Plato founder of the first Academy; Arcesilaus of the second; Carneades of the third; Philo and Charmadas of the fourth; and Antiochus of the fifth.
-Cicero recognised only two Academies, the Old and New, and had the latter commence with Arcesilaus.
+He made Plato founder of the first Academy; Arcesilaus of the second; Carneades of the third; Philo and Charmadas of the fourth; Antiochus of the fifth.
+Cicero recognised only two Academies, the Old and New, and made the latter commence with Arcesilaus.

 Old Academy

-Plato's immediate successors as "Scholarch" of the Academy were Speusippus (347–339 BC), Xenocrates (339–314 BC), Polemon (314–269 BC), and Crates (c.
+Plato's immediate successors as "scholarch" of the Academy were Speusippus (347–339 BC), Xenocrates (339–314 BC), Polemo (314–269 BC), and Crates (c.
 269–266 BC).
 Other notable members of the Academy include Aristotle, Heraclides, Eudoxus, Philip of Opus, and Crantor.